Middle school program combats absenteeism by encouraging students to solve real-world problems: 'Flipped everything on its head'

 A pilot program at Collins Middle School in Salem, Massachusetts, is reimagining the traditional classroom experience, according to The Boston Globe.
 Instead of sitting at desks all day for weeks on end, students take weekly field trips to museums, aquariums, and even the State House.
-Back in class, they apply what they've learned to real-world challenges, including designing ocean cleanup devices.
+Back in class, they apply what they've learned to real-world challenges, including designing ocean cleanup devices similar to Baltimore's Mr. Trash Wheel.

 The results are impressive.
 Chronic absenteeism at Collins dropped from 28% to just 10% in two years.
 Students in the program also outperformed their peers on standardized tests.
 But the benefits go far beyond test scores.

-This hands-on approach is nurturing the creative thinking and problem-solving skills our planet desperately needs.
-Students are tackling climate-related issues head-on, developing innovative solutions such as Seamus' ocean trash collection bot.
+Per the Globe, WeThinkBig partnered with the WPS K-8 Institute to create the program, with funding from the Biden administration's Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This hands-on approach has an added benefit of nurturing the creative thinking and problem-solving skills our planet desperately needs.
+Students are tackling problems like environmental issues head-on, developing innovative solutions such as Seamus' ocean trash collection bot.
 By making learning fun and relevant, the program is inspiring a new generation of environmental stewards.

 Parents are noticing the difference too.
-Joanne Coughlin, mother of Seamus and Fionn, another program participant, said the pilot "flipped everything on its head."
+Joanne Coughlin, mother of Seamus and Fionn, another program participant, told the Globe that the pilot "flipped everything on its head."

 She added: "They won't forget what they learned in this program because it's tied into real experiences, real building, real stuff, as opposed to reading about it.
 They are invested in what they're doing."

 The students themselves are equally enthusiastic.
-"It's actually making me excited to go to school," eighth-grader Liana Galvan explained.
+"It's actually making me excited to go to school," eighth-grader Liana Galvan explained, per the Globe.
 "It's just like a happier version of school, and funner, too, because it's so much more hands-on."

 With plans to expand the program to all district eighth-graders in the fall, Salem is leading the way in creating engaged, environmentally conscious citizens.
-It's a win-win approach that could revolutionize education while nurturing the climate innovators of tomorrow.
+It's a win-win approach that could revolutionize education for many students while nurturing the innovators of tomorrow.

 Salem isn't the only place where students are being given more hands-on opportunities to learn and design solutions for real-world problems, of course, even if the bold approach pushes further than most public schools have seriously considered.